Computer Science

 Computer Science 115 - Introduction to Structured Programming with the C++ programming language

-This is an introduction to computing and computer programming using the C++ language.
-The course is designed for students who have no prior experience in programming, just some basic exposure to computers as users.
-It is a fast-paced, intensive structured programming course, which can also accommodate students who already know how to program in another language and wish to learn C++.
-Students are introduced to the basic elements of computing hardware, information technology and computer programming.
-Programming is explained, demonstrated and practiced using the C++ programming language.
-Ultimately the course aims to advance beyond basic computing skills, instructing students to develop autonomy as sophisticated computer users and programmers.
+An introduction to computing and computer programming course using the C++ language.
+The course is designed for students who have no prior experience in programming, just some basic exposure to computing fundamentals as users.
+It is a fast-paced, intensive structured programming course, which can also accommodate students who already know how to program in another language and wish to learn how to code in C++.
+Students initially go through a swift introduction to the basic elements of computing hardware, information technology and computer programming.
+Problem analysis and algorithmic planning are explained, demonstrated and practiced using the C++ programming language.
+Ultimately the course advances beyond basic computing skills, guiding students to develop autonomy as sophisticated computer users and reach an intermediate level of algorithmic thinking and coding skills.
+Prerequisite: Basic computing, numerical and analytical skills.

 Computer Science 130: Introduction to electronics and robotics programming

 The primary difference between robots and other types of computing devices is their ability to have a physical effect on their environment, rather than to simply gather, process and communicate data.
-This is particularly apparent in the case of autonomous and semi-autonomous mobile robots: they face the challenge of acquiring data from their surroundings, selecting their own navigation waypoints and dynamically altering their course of action to account for obstacles, power supply restrictions and unexpected events.
-In this introductory experiential learning course, students will work in teams and be challenged to build both the hardware chassis and software algorithms for such robots, using the Lego Mindstorms robotics kit and additional resources.
-The course will commence with simple sensor data acquisition, proceed with the use of actuators, basic navigation, obstacle avoidance, sensor data fusion and conclude with several robotic team challenges.
-Prereq: Basic computing, numerical and analytical skills.
-Previous exposure to programming code considered an advantage but not necessary.
+This is particularly apparent in the case of autonomous mobile robots: they face the challenge of acquiring data from their surroundings using sensors, selecting their own navigation waypoints and dynamically altering their course of action to account for obstacles, power supply restrictions and unexpected events.
+In this introductory experiential learning course, students will be introduced to the Python programming language, assigned work as part of a team and be challenged to build both the hardware chassis and software algorithms for such autonomous mobile robots.
+Course participants will be instructed on using the Mindstorms EV3 robotics kit, an Arduino microcontroller board and additional electromechanical resources to solve a series of increasingly challenging problems.
+The course starts with programming basics and sensor data acquisition, moving through to actuators, robotic navigation, obstacle avoidance, sensor data fusion and culminates in robotic team design challenges.
+Prerequisite: Basic computing, numerical and analytical skills.
+Previous exposure to programming code is considered an advantage but not necessary.

 Computer Science 151: Quantitative Computing